 The time period is limited by the statute of limitations deadline, so given all the factors in your case, your attorney will know when it is the right time to file.

 Present a Settlement Letter

 Once the insurance company receives the settlement letter, they will likely respond with a counteroffer.
 This response marks the beginning of the negotiation process.
+Despite your eagerness to speed up the auto accident settlement timeline, it’s vital not to accept the first offer provided by an insurance company.
+These initial offers rarely grasp the extent of your losses and fail to compensate you for the total value of your damages.
 A lawyer can help you negotiate the best possible outcome for your case.
 They will also keep you informed throughout the entire process.

 Accept or Reject the Offer